-Erin is a frequent presenter and facilitator in the areas of people systems, DEI, leadership development, conflict resolution, management training, board governance, workplace culture, and employment law.
+Erin is a frequent presenter and facilitator in the areas of people systems, DEI, leadership development, remote workplace culture, conflict resolution, management training, board governance, corporate culture, and employment law.
 Erin is a native of Southern California but calls Texas home after her 25 years in the Dallas area.
 She attended Loyola Marymount University in Los Angeles, California and Southern Methodist University Dedman School of Law in Dallas, Texas.
-She enjoys travel with her family and trying to keep up with her teenage children.
+She enjoys travel with her family and trying to keep up with her active teenage children.

 You can reach Erin at email@example.com